Back to DWU AI Articles

 FAA Order 5190.6C, Chapter 22 (updated February 20, 2026), implements the FAA's Policy Regarding Processing Land Use Changes on Federally Acquired or Federally Conveyed Airport Land.
 The Order defines four categories of airport land use:

-For airport real estate development purposes, the critical distinction is between aeronautical use/airport purpose (no FAA action required) and non-aeronautical/mixed use (FAA consent or approval required).
+For airport real estate development purposes, the regulatory distinction is between aeronautical use/airport purpose (no FAA action required) and non-aeronautical/mixed use (FAA consent or approval required).
 Residential use on airport property is prohibited.

 The Highest-and-Best-Use Standard